tomtom-international/goji-http-client/README.md

 ```

 <a id='jsons'></a>
-### Deserializing JSONs to Java object
+### Deserializing JSON responses to Java object

-Response body can be deserialized to a Java object (assuming it's a JSON).
+A valid JSON response body can be deserialized into a Java object.
 ```groovy
 Response<Map> response = http.get(
     path: '/get',